wisvem/AirBnB_clone/README.md

 * `show` - Prints the string representation of an instance based on the class name and id.
 * `all` - Prints all string representation of all instances based or not on the class name.
 * `update` - Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).
+* `count` - Retrieves the number of instances of a class.
+* `precmd` - Parse the commad with the format `<class name>.command` to send it to the way that methods receive it.

 #### `models/` --- Directory that contains main classes:
 [base_model.py](/models/base_model.py) - The BaseModel class is the main class  where where other classes will be derived.
 This class gives the main attributes like id, created and updated time when a instance occurs.